Following

 I glance down into my drink.
 “Are you sure you don’t want to talk about something else?
 Like Songbird, or the Collective, or how Nazka thinks he’s so much better than the rest of us?”

 Kent lets out a sharp laugh.
 “Oh man.
-Don’t get me started, Axe.
+Don’t get me started, Dare.
 You rip that cord, we’re gonna be here for hours talking about the high and mighty Prince of Shadows.”
 Leaning back against the booth’s seat, he tilts his glass towards me.
 “Nah.
 We’ll save that for another day.
 Today I want to hear what’s bothering you.
 Friend to friend.”

 “Fine.”
 I say, looking away again, watching the traveling colors of the neon tubes running around the bar.
 “Like I said, it’s complicated.
 It just feels like Roya doesn’t value me as much now that she’s dating Tess.”